CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 ## The Genesis: A Community Request

-The seeds of Capgo were actually planted long before I began my journey as a solo maker.
-On July 8, 2020, a community member named alexcroox submitted a plugin request that would eventually become the blueprint for Capgo.
+The seeds of CodePushGo were actually planted long before I began my journey as a solo maker.
+On July 8, 2020, a community member named alexcroox submitted a plugin request that would eventually become the blueprint for CodePushGo.

 ![Initial plugin request](/capgo-initial-request.webp)